In this post

 Everyone’s circumstances are different, so think about what is actually under your control – whether you can make some adjustments to your current position, find a new job, or even a new career.

-Research the job opportunities out there.
+Research the job market to find out what opportunities are out there.
 Even awareness of the greener pastures out there can change your outlook, giving you a boost of motivation and hope.
 Just make sure you do your job applications on your own time – and don’t talk about them at work.

-Do your due diligence on any new roles – you don’t want to end up in this position again.
+Do your due diligence on any new positions – you don’t want to end up in this position again at your next job.
 Sites like Glassdoor and Kununu can help you understand what a company’s culture will be like, and whether you’re a good fit.
 LinkedIn can be a fantastic way to research companies and find places you’d like to work.

 Perhaps you’ve learned that this career track doesn’t suit you, in which case you can investigate career change options.
 It could be time to retrain, in which case starting with a short course or a certificate can be a great way to get started in a new industry.
 Take our career quiz to discover what sort of job you’d be suited for, or start reading up on how to pull off a career change.